evagian/Ames-Iowa-Housing-predict-property-prices-R-/README.md

 Running the code

+  - The Iowa housing dataset should be placed into the /data/ directory
-You should run the R code from all steps with the given order (from step 1 to step n)
+  - You should then run the R code for all steps with the given order (from step 1 to step 6)